arcadiapage/arcadiapage.github.io/aboutme.md

 You can also learn more about what I do by reading this interview I did with [Canvas Rebel](https://canvasrebel.com/meet-arcadia-page/).

 I love the process of building a creative, simple, healthy, and introspective life because I believe that is what leads to growth and joy.
-As a highly sensitive empath (and an INFP) I feel more empowered when I work from a place of compassion instead of stress.
+As a neurodivergent empath living with chronic pain, I feel more empowered when I work from a place of compassion instead of stress.

 I've written many books, and they are [available for purchase](https://payhip.com/ArcadiaPage/collection/books) if they resonate with you.